 The Key Factors that Affect our Personal Power and Worth

-Regardless of who we are and where we are from our human needs including our personal quest for happiness are the same.
+Regardless of who we are, our human needs including our personal quest for happiness are the same.
+Why?
+That is how our bodies and minds are designed, to find truth and to achieve the resources we need to find it and adapt with the adversity we deal with along the way.
 However, our experiences, opportunities, resilience, obstacles, intelligence, education, and cultures that significantly impact our happiness are all different.
 One thing is for sure.
 If we are unable to source our personal power to effectively deal with the obstacles as well as pursue opportunities to being our best, achieving happiness will be impossible.

 Let’s explore the following 4 key factors to achieving our personal power and worth further:

 - Perception of our abilities to deal with them;

 - Ability to set goals; and

 - Knowledge we are worthy of achieving them.

 Once our souls are nourished, we feel complete – happy – content – valued.
 We know how being liked, loved and desired makes us feel.
 We set and achieve goals because we know we can achieve them and how achieving them makes us feel and that we are worthy of the outcomes.